apache/pulsar/site2/docs/cookbooks-retention-expiry.md

 ### Defaults

-You can use the following two configuration parameters to set [instance](reference-terminology.md#instance)-wide defaults for message retention: [`defaultRetentionTimeInMinutes=0`](reference-configuration.md#broker-defaultRetentionTimeInMinutes) and [`defaultRetentionSizeInMB=0`](reference-configuration.md#broker-defaultRetentionSizeInMB).
+You can use the following two configuration parameters to set instance-wide defaults for message retention: `defaultRetentionTimeInMinutes` and `defaultRetentionSizeInMB`.
+Both parameters are set to `0` by default.

-Both of these parameters are in the [`broker.conf`](reference-configuration.md#broker) configuration file.
+For more information of the two parameters, refer to the [`broker.conf`](reference-configuration.md#broker) configuration file.

 ### Set retention policy

-You can set a retention policy for a namespace by specifying the namespace as well as both a size limit *and* a time limit in `pulsar-admin`, REST API and Java.
+You can set a retention policy for a namespace by specifying the namespace, a size limit and a time limit in `pulsar-admin`, REST API and Java.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->